-GENERAL POWERS AND DUTIES OF THE GOVERNOR AND OTHER OFFICERS, APPOINTMENTS OF BOARDS.
-COMMISSIONS AND OFFICERS
+GENERAL POWERS AND DUTIES OF THE GOVERNOR AND OTHER OFFICERS, APPOINTMENTS OF BOARDS, COMMISSIONS AND OFFICERS

 ARTICLE 1.
-LEGISLATURE AUTHORIZED OFFICERS, BOARDS AND COMMISSIONS.)
+LEGISLATURE AUTHORIZED OFFICERS, BOARDS AND COMMISSIONS

 Section 1.
-The Governor shall appoint, consent of the Senate not being necessary, an Administrative Assistant to the Governor.
+The Governor shall appoint, consent of the Senate not being necessary, a Chief of Staff.
 Section 2.
 The Governor shall appoint with the advice and consent of the Senate the following officers.
 The duties of these officers shall be the same as those appertaining to the same office in the State of West Virginia.

-Department Secretaries (1 each)

-Education & Art Health & Human Resources Military Affairs & Public Safety Revenue Transportation Commerce Environmental Protection Educational Broadcasting Director State Fire Marshal State Police Superintendent Lottery Director Division of Corrections Commissioner Highways Commissioner Motor Vehicle Director Tourism Director State Forestry Director Natural Resources Director DNR Law Enforcement Chief (Colonel) State Unemployment Director Supreme Court Clerk Supreme Court Crier

-Director Public Defenders Institute
+Department Secretaries (1 each) Education & Art Environmental Protection Governor's Cabinet Secretary State Superintendent of Schools Educational Broadcasting Director State Fire Marshal State Police Superintendent Lottery Director Division of Corrections Commissioner Highways/Public Works Commissioner Motor Vehicle Director Natural Resources Director Natural Resources Law Enforcement Chief (Colonel) State Employment Programs Director Supreme Court Clerk Director Public Defenders Institute